Latest Tales from the Tinman -2020

 Touching the Void at Eighty-One

-In this Year of the Plague, 2020, at age eighty-one, apparently I'm in the death zone, expected to take my last gasp from infection by ChiCom-19, the virus fondly known as Kung-Flu.
-I've been ordered by State Government decree (loony-tune Democrats) that if I don't maintain social distancing and wear a suffocating Rag-Face, I'm guaranteed to become a statistic in this year's battle for the Free World.
+In this Year of the Plague, 2020, at age eighty-one, apparently I'm in the death zone, expected to take my last gasp from infection by Covid-19, the virus fondly known as Kung-Flu.
+I've been ordered by State Government decree (loony-tune Democrats) that if I don't maintain social distancing, wear a suffocating Rag-Face and vote for Joe Biden; I'm guaranteed to become a statistic in this year's battle for Western Civilization.
 As ludicrous as these threats are from our fearmongering politicians, my death will most likely come from taking a fall in the mountains.
 The same steep perilous peaks on which I've been escaping the collective madness of the American Left (Democrat Party, Communists, and Media), who weaponized a Pandemic, hoping to prevent the reelection of President Donald Trump.
-Sadly, because of massive voter fraud orchestrated by the Democrats, they have succeeded.
+Sadly, because of massive voter fraud orchestrated by the Democrats, they may have succeeded.
+If so, it’ll be a great day for inclusion and diversity.
+It shows someone who is mentally retarded and has special needs, can attain the Highest Office, and trusted to play with the Nuclear Football.

 Men don't follow titles – even titles like Mr President – they follow courage.
-Seventy-five million Americans are about to become the victim of the greatest heist in the history of modern self-governing societies.
-And those seventy-five million Americans want justice.
+Seventy million Americans are about to become the victim of the greatest heist in the history of modern self-governing societies.
+And those seventy million Americans want justice.
 Mark Steyn

 This year has been a difficult time for many people around the world, not because COVID -19 was particularly deadly – it wasn’t - except for the elderly (over 70) with pre-existing health problems, but the response in the USA and other first-world countries has been draconian.
 To me, it seemed like a rehearsal of how easy it would be to make the common herd obey the rules of authoritarian governments, and it worked, and continues to work.
 By instilling fear in two and a half generations that have never known war or disease on their home ground, including the last generation of mindless robots living vicariously through their smartphones – hello to a totalitarian future.
 George Orwell would be stunned by how easy the Hoi Polloi could be made to fall into line, and obey Big Brother.